organize network traffic

 Easily increase your system speed.

 Ethernet LANs were originally designed for small, simple networks that primarily carried text.
 However, over time, the type of data carried by LANs grew to include voice, graphics, and video.
 This more complex data, when combined with the ever-increasing speed of transmission, eventually became too much of a load for the original Ethernet LAN design.
 The IEEE 802.1D-2004 standard helped evolve Ethernet LANs to cope with the higher data and transmission requirements by defining the concept of transparent bridging (generally called simply bridging).
 Bridging divides a single physical LAN (now called a single broadcast domain) into two or more virtual LANs, or VLANs.
+Tech Check provides the right VLAN support solution for your organization.

 When VLANs are grouped logically by function or organization, a significant percentage of data traffic stays within the VLAN.
 This relieves the load on the LAN because all traffic no longer has to be forwarded to all nodes on the LAN.

-Benefits of Using VLANs
+Benefits of VLAN support

 In addition to reducing traffic and thereby speeding up the network, VLANs have the following advantages: